o3de/o3de.org/content/docs/userguide/component-nav-area.md

+description: ' Use the Navigation Area component with the Polygon Prism Shape component to create navigation meshes in &ALYlong;. '
+slug: component-nav-area
+title: Navigation Area
+---
 # Navigation Area<a name="component-nav-area"></a>

 The **Navigation Area** component defines the features of a navigable area or volume for use by the AI System\.
 You use this component with the **[Polygon Prism Shape](component-polygon-prism.md)** component, which defines the volume of the navigation area\.